-John T. McGoey is a senior associate in Hughes Hubbard & Reed's Litigation department and a member of the firm's White Collar group.
+John T. McGoey is a member of the Litigation department and a member of the White Collar & Regulatory Defense group.
 His practice focuses on criminal and regulatory defense, internal investigations, and complex civil litigation.
 John has represented senior executives, traders, accountants, hedge fund portfolio managers, and other financial professionals and companies in proceedings with federal and state law enforcement authorities and numerous regulatory agencies, including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the U.S. Commodity Futures Trading Commission (CFTC), and the Federal Energy Regulatory Commission (FERC).
 John has extensive civil and criminal litigation experience and has represented clients in all stages of proceedings, including motion practice, deposition discovery, management of document collections and reviews, and the preparation of expert and fact witnesses.

 John is a founding member of Hughes Hubbard's Criminal Trial Program and has represented multiple indigent defendants in criminal actions.
 In connection with that program, he recently obtained an acquittal after trial in New York State Supreme Court for a pro bono client charged with burglary in the second degree.
 John also drafted a clemency petition on behalf of a non-violent drug offender serving a lengthy mandatory minimum sentence that was granted by President Obama in August of 2016.